 How to Become a Physical Therapist Assistant (PTA)

-From college education to state licensing, learn what it takes to become a PTA and get other key info on this in-demand healthcare career.
+From education and hands-on training to state licensing, learn what it takes to become a PTA and get other key info on this in-demand healthcare career.

-Physical therapist assistants, or PTAs, work directly with patients to help them recover from injury, illness, and medical interventions.
+PTAs work directly with patients to help them recover from injury, illness, and medical procedures.
 Unlike physical therapists, working as a PTA doesn’t require a graduate degree, yet it still offers lucrative compensation, high employment demand, and the opportunity to work directly with patients.

-In fact, the U.S. Bureau of Labor Statistics anticipates the U.S. adding about 2.6 million new healthcare jobs by 2030, with physical therapy as one of the biggest areas of demand.
-And U.S. News and World Report ranks physical therapy as the top healthcare support job and the 13th best job overall.
+In fact, the U.S. Bureau of Labor Statistics anticipates the U.S. adding about two million new healthcare jobs by 2031, with physical therapy as one of the biggest areas of demand.
+And U.S. News and World Report ranks PTA as the third best healthcare support job.

 If you’re interested in learning more about becoming a PTA, this guide has you covered.
 Keep reading to discover more about what a PTA does, what the profession offers, and step-by-step instructions on how to get into the field.